-- the multiple choice Knowledge Test being centrally set, maintained and marked by the Independent Assessment Organisation - the End Point Assessment being co-ordinated by the Independent Assessment Organisation - the Independent Assessment Organisation being responsible for the overall decision on apprenticeship completion - the Independent Assessment Organisation being responsible for the grading of the apprenticeship.
+- the multiple choice Knowledge Test being centrally set, maintained and marked by the EPAO. • - the End Point Assessment being co-ordinated by the EPAO. - the EPAO being responsible for the overall decision on apprenticeship completion. - the EPAO being responsible for the grading of the apprenticeship. •

-End Point Assessment - summary of roles and responsibilities

-Assessor Role Apprentices Employer Contributes to the assessment gateway by observing and authenticating the workplace evidence to substantiate that it is authentic and meets industry standards Decides on the timing of and makes arrangements for the on programme and End Point Assessment, with the support of the training provider as required Ensures the apprentice has the necessary documentation for End Point Assessment Works with the training provider to agree remedial action required by the apprentice before re-sitting any unsuccessful component/s Training Provider Provides and manages Assessors who are occupationally competent and qualified to assess
+End Point Assessment - summary of roles and responsibilities Assessor Role Apprentices Employer Contributes to the assessment gateway by observing and authenticating the workplace evidence to substantiate that it is authentic and meets industry standards Decides on the timing of and makes arrangements for the on programme and End Point Assessment, with the support of the training provider as required Ensures the apprentice has the necessary documentation for End Point Assessment Works with the training provider to agree remedial action required by the apprentice before re-sitting any unsuccessful component's Works with the training provider to select the EPAO Training Provider Provides and manages assessors who are occupationally competent and qualified to assess

-Manages the administration, preparation, operation and invigilation of the Installer Skills Test Supports the employer in deciding the timing of and arrangement of the End Point Assessment Provides the apprentice with training on the End Point Assessment process Supports the employer in agreeing remedial action required by the apprentice before re-sitting any unsuccessful component/s They may administer and invigilate the end point Knowledge Test on behalf of the Independent Assessment Organisation Independent Assessors Bring an independent view as they as they have not been previously involved with the apprentice Undertake marking, scoring and grading of the end point installer Skills Test Advise the Independent Assessment Organisation upon completion of the apprenticeship and submit grade given for end Skills Test Participate in annual standardisation events which will be arranged by the Independent Assessment Organisation Independent Assessment Organisation Confirms apprentice's competence and grading of apprenticeship.
-Approves and maintains a network of End Point Assessment centres Provides independent assessment of knowledge by centrally setting, maintaining and marking online multiple choice examinations Provides and manages Independent Assessors to mark and score craftsperson Skills Test Provides documentation, training and support for independent verifiers and Independent Assessors to ensure rigour and consistency Contributes to maintenance and implementation of the Building Services Engineering Assessment Plans

-Quality Assurance - Internal
+Manages the administration, preparation, operation and invigilation of the Installer Skills Test Supports the employer in deciding the timing of, and arrangement of the End Point Assessment Provides the apprentice with training on the End Point Assessment process Supports the employer in agreeing remedial action required by the apprentice before re-sitting any unsuccessful component's They may administer and invigilate the end point Knowledge Test on behalf of the EPAO Indopendent Accessors Work with the employer to select the EPAO Independent Assessors Bring an independent view as they as they have not been previously involved with the apprentice Undertake marking, scoring and grading of the end point installer Skills Test Advise the EPAO upon completion of the apprenticeship and submit grade given for end Skills Test Participate in annual standardisation events which will be arranged by the EPAO EPAO Confirms apprentice's competence and grading of apprenticeship.
+Approves and maintains a network of End Point Assessment centres Provides independent assessment of knowledge by centrally setting, maintaining and marking online multiple choice examinations Provides and manages Independent Assessors to mark and score craftsperson Skills Test Provides documentation, training and support for independent verifiers and Independent Assessors to ensure rigour and consistency Contributes to maintenance and implementation of the Building Services Engineering Assessment Plans Quality Assurance - Internal Enforce criteria for a procedures required Provide and manage end point Installer S Provide and manage providers and asses Point Assessment is provided by the EPAO who will: approved assessment centres by defining the staff, resources, processes and d to undertake the Knowledge Test and Skills Test e a network of Independent Assessors to undertake marking and scoring of the kills Test e a network of independent verifiers to undertake moderation of the training sment centres and the assessment process and maintain online multiple choice examinations to test knowledge of EPAO's independent ver fiers will visit centres on at least one occasion per year to review the

-- Quality assurance of End Point Assessment is provided by the Independent Assessment Organisation who will: - Enforce criteria for approved assessment centres by defining the staff, resources, processes and procedures required to undertake the Knowledge Test and Skills Test - Provide and manage a network of Independent Assessors to undertake marking and scoring of the end point craftsperson Skills Test - Provide and manage a network of independent verifiers to undertake moderation of the training providers/assessment centres and the assessment process - Develop, manage and maintain online multiple choice examinations to test knowledge of apprentices - Independent Assessment Organisation's independent verifiers will visit centres on at least one occasion per year to review the assessments made by training provider assessors.
-During these visits they will: - review operation of the multiple choice knowledge examinations - review operation of the Skills Tests - Multiple choice examinations will be formulated, reviewed and moderated by the Independent Assessment Organisation to meet a common assessment specification
+- EPAO's independent verifiers will visit centres on at least one occasion per year to review the assessments made by training provider assessors.
+During these visits they will: - review operation of the multiple choice knowledge examinations - review operation of the Skills Tests - Multiple choice examinations will be formulated, reviewed and moderated by the EPAO to meet a common assessment specification